 Typically health and sustainability are considered separate topics at colleges, with separate missions and staff.
 At Macalester College, the Sustainability Office and Wellness staff have collaborated to try and bridge this gap.

-- Mindfulness classes
+- Movement classes

 - Campus Farmer’s Market

 - MULCH Student Garden

 - Bike Share Program

 - On and Off Campus Sustainable Living Tips on the Sustainable Student Resources page

 - Laurie Hamre Center for Health and Wellness